 Speaking of uncomfortable shoes, this goes for moms too.
 Keep in mind that many of the locations I shoot in require a bit of walking to reach.
 Typically, my sessions are also very active and involve playful games and lots of movement.
 You don’t want to be grimacing in your photos because you wore uncomfortable shoes.
 If you’re set on wearing heels, plan to wear flats first and then change into heels.

 Finally, make sure that shoes coordinate and don’t clash with each person’s outfit.
-Watch out for dirty or different colored shoe soles that will show in photos.
+Watch out for dirty or different colored shoe soles that will show in photos when the kids are sitting down on a blanket or your lap.

 When it comes to choosing clothing colors for your session, this is a bit of a personal preference.
 However, if you’ve hired me to photograph your family, you already know that I aim to capture images that focus on emotion and family connection.
 Bright colored clothing, such as royal blue, hot pink and bright orange or red, take the focus off your family.
 If you want your photos to have a classic and timeless feel, I recommend avoiding extremely bright colors.